 2018 Prilosec & Nexium News: According to the most recent data from the United States Judicial Panel on Multidistrict Litigation, there are more than 4,200 lawsuits pending against Prilosec, Nexium and other proton-pump inhibitor drugs.
+The first bellwether trial is set for September 2020.
 If you or a loved one have suffered serious complications as a result of taking one of these drugs, talk to a lawyer about your options.

 Has taking Prilosec or Nexium led to severe side effects?Talk to an attorney about your legal rights

 Why People are Filing Nexium and Prilosec Lawsuits